A National Statistics Publication for Scotland.

 Net Fiscal Balance 2021-22

 This is the difference between total revenue and total public sector expenditure including capital investment.
 The net fiscal balance:

-- Scotland’s illustrative geographical share of North Sea revenue was £0.5 billion in 2020-21, down from £0.8 billion in 2019-20, as the fall in the oil price during the pandemic reduced revenue.
+- Scotland’s illustrative geographical share of North Sea revenue was £3.5 billion in 2021-22, up from £0.8 billion in 2020-21, as energy prices recovered from the falls during the pandemic

-- Including an illustrative geographical share of North Sea revenue, Scotland’s public sector revenue is equivalent to £11,496 per person, £382 less than the UK average.
-Excluding North Sea revenue, it is £11,395 per person, £477 less than the UK average.
+- Scotland’s public sector revenue is equivalent to £13,463 per person, £221 less than the UK average.
+Excluding North Sea revenue, it is £12,831 per person, £805 less than the UK average

-- Total expenditure for the benefit of Scotland by the Scottish Government, UK Government, and all other parts of the public sector was £99.2 billion.
-Spending increased by 21.0%, reflecting the costs of the health and wider economic interventions in response pandemic.
-This is equivalent to 9.1% of total UK public sector expenditure, or £18,144 per person, which is £1,828 per person greater than the UK average.
+- Total expenditure for the benefit of Scotland by the Scottish Government, UK Government, and all other parts of the public sector was £97.5 billion.
+Spending fell by 1.0%, reflecting the phasing out of interventions in response to the pandemic.
+This is equivalent to 9.2% of total UK public sector expenditure, or £17,793 per person, which is £1,963 per person greater than the UK average.

 The aim of GERS is to enhance public understanding of fiscal issues in Scotland.
 The primary objective is to estimate a set of public sector accounts for Scotland through detailed analysis of official UK and Scottish Government finance statistics.
 The report is designed to allow users to understand and analyse Scotland’s fiscal position under different scenarios within the current constitutional framework.